marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 ## Introduction ##

 Windows, in common with many other operating systems, supports "late binding" where some or most of the symbols in an executable program are resolved at runtime from other files in the system.
-On Windows these are known as "Dynamic-Link Libraries" and a brief overview can be found, for example, in &#91;Dynamic-Link Libraries&#93;.
+On Windows these are known as "Dynamic-Link Libraries" and a brief overview can be found, for example, in [Dynamic-Link Libraries](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-libraries).
 The Win32 system itself is accessed via entry points in (numerous) such dynamic link libraries (DLLs) and many applications are shipped as one or more executable programs (EXEs) and supporting DLLs.

 While this approach provides a lot of benefits, likely already known to many of the readers of this article, it also adds an additional failure point in the running of the application.